 Contains information licensed under the Non-Commercial College Licence

-The Assessment Centres run Monday - Friday and are held in locations in and around Belfast.
+The Assessment Centres are held in locations in and around Belfast.
+The majority of sessions are held during weekdays and consist of morning and afternoon sessions.

 You are required to be vetted as part of the recruitment process.